csun-shine/the-pedal-garage-docs/docs/pg-before-you-start.md

 Make sure you select the latest LTS version from the dropdown menu to download.
 Select the relevant OS.
 Accept all default options.
 Follow the steps below to test if your download was successful.

-1. Open a commmand line window.
+1. Open a command line window.
 2. Run the `node -v` command.
-3. If a version number is returned (e.g., v22.11.0), then node.js was sucessfully installed.
+3. If a version number is returned (e.g., v22.11.0), then node.js was successfully installed.

 Once **node.js** has been installed, follow the steps below to install the **json-server** package.